 "You can talk to me, you know?"
 Charlie's voice was gruff and strained as he narrowed his eyes.
-It felt like he was dissecting me, trying to figure out just what in the world could have happened in two days to cause whatever little signs I was giving off that told him I wasn't doing so well anymore.
+It felt like he was dissecting me, trying to figure out just what in the world might have happened in two days to cause whatever little signs I was giving off that told him I wasn't doing so well.
 I was almost disappointed that he wouldn't ever be able to figure it out.

 "Alright.
 Whenever you're ready, then."
-Charlie gestured toward my jacket and keys.
+Charlie gestured towards my jacket and keys still on the kitchen table, waiting.
 "You going to see Jake?"

 "I can fend for myself.
-Go on, I know you won't believe he's okay until you see for yourself," Charlie said, nodding toward the door.
+Go on, I know you won't believe he's okay until you see for yourself," Charlie nodded toward the door.

-I didn't need any more encouragement.
+I needed no more encouragement.
 The drive to La Push was twice as long as I remembered.

 Jacob looked better than I'd imagined.
-Instead of being covered in plaster and bruises he was wearing braces, and had a glassy look in his eyes.
-It seemed Alice hadn't been kidding when she told me Carlisle was having trouble figuring out how to medicate him.
+Instead of being covered in plaster and bruises, he was wearing braces and had a glassy look in his eyes.
+Alice hadn't been kidding when she told me Carlisle was having trouble figuring out how to medicate him.

-"I didn't think he'd let you come," Jacob said.
-His speech was slurred and tired.
+"I didn't think he'd let you come," Jacob said, his speech slurred and tired.

-"Ed-ward," Jacob clarified, drawing the last syllable out.
+"Ed-ward," Jacob clarified, an overlong pause in the middle and last syllable drawn out.
 "Thought he was sure to be pissed.
 Keep you locked up in that ivory tower."